edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 ## Introduction

-Edgex has an internal message bus referred to as the **EdgeX MessageBus** , which is used for internal communications between EdgeX services.
+EdgeX has an internal message bus referred to as the **EdgeX MessageBus** , which is used for internal communications between EdgeX services.
 An EdgeX Service is any Core/Support/Application/Device Service from EdgeX or any custom Application or Device Service built with the EdgeX SDKs.

 The following diagram shows how each of the EdgeX Service use the EdgeX MessageBus.